Table of Contents

 Lighter images when served in the WebP format – Source: Google Dev Tools

-Comparison Data: PNG vs JPEG vs WEBP
+Comparison Data: PNG vs JPEG vs WebP

 Google developers also did several advanced pieces of research and found out 3 interesting conclusions about the next-gen formats: